 - Flow.
 In accordance with [40 CFR Part 122.44(i)(1)(ii)] the volume of effluent discharged from each outfall is needed to assure compliance with permitted effluent limitations.
 If the permittee is unable to obtain effluent flow, then it is the responsibility of the permittee to inform the Department, which may require the submittal of an operating permit modification. - Biochemical Oxygen Demand (BOD5).
-Effluent limitations have been retained from previous state operating permit, please see the APPLICABLE DESIGNATION OF WATERS OF THE STATE sub-section of the Effluent Limits Determination. - Total Suspended Solids (TSS).
-Effluent limitations have been retained from previous state operating permit, please see the APPLICABLE DESIGNATION OF WATERS OF THE STATE sub-section of the Effluent Limits Determination.
+65 mg/L as a Weekly Average and 45 mg/L as a Monthly Average.
+Please see the APPLICABLE DESIGNATION OF WATERS OF THE STATE sub-section of the Effluent Limits Determination. - Total Suspended Solids (TSS).
+120 mg/L as a Weekly Average and 80 mg/L as a Monthly Average.
+Please see the APPLICABLE DESIGNATION OF WATERS OF THE STATE sub-section of the Effluent Limits Determination.

 Please note that the final effluent limits for BOD and TSS contained in the permit are Equivalent to Secondary limits as per 10 CSR 20-7.015.
 Any changes made to the lagoon system that modifies it such that it no longer functions as a typical lagoon will result in the facility no longer qualifying for Equivalent to Secondary limitations.
-The facility may be required to also to follow the Missouri Antidegradation Rule and Implementation Procedure if the discharge is expanded.
+The facility may be required to also follow the Missouri Antidegradation Rule and Implementation Procedure if the discharge is expanded.

 - Escherichia coli (E. coli).
-Monthly average of 206 per 100 mL as a geometric mean and Weekly Average of 1,030 per 100 mL • as a geometric mean during the recreational season (April 1 - October 31), to protect Whole Body Contact Recreation (B) designated use of the downstream receiving stream, as per 10 CSR 20-7.031(5)(C).
+Monthly average of 206 per 100 mL as a geometric mean and Weekly Average of 1,030 per 100 mL as a geometric mean during the recreational season (April 1 October 31), to protect Whole Body Contact Recreation (B) designated use of the receiving stream, as per 10 CSR 20-7.031(5)(C).
 An effluent limit for both monthly average and weekly average is required by 40 CFR 122.45(d).
 The Geometric Mean is calculated by multiplying all of the data points and then taking the nth root of this product, where n = # of samples collected.
 For example: Five E. coli samples were collected with results of 1, 4, 6, 10, and 5 (#/100mL).
-Geometric Mean = $5^{\text{th}}$ root of (1)(4)(6)(10)(5) = $5^{\text{th}}$ root of 1,200 = 4.1 #/100mL. - Oil & Grease.
-Conventional pollutant, effluent limitation for protection of aquatic life; 10 mg/L monthly average, 15 mg/L daily maximum.
+Geometric Mean = 5th root of (1)(4)(6)(10)(5) = 5th root of 1,200 = 4.1 #/100mL. - Total Ammonia Nitrogen.
+Early Life Stages Present Total Ammonia Nitrogen criteria apply [10 CSR 20-7.031(5)(B)7.C. & Table B3].
+Background total ammonia nitrogen = 0.01 mg/L. No mixing considerations allowed; therefore, WLA = appropriate criterion.
+The facility will generate acute, episodic discharges.
+Discharge is not designed to be a chronic, continuous discharge.
+As discharges are less than 30 days in duration, only the acute criterion was used to calculate wasteload allocations.